-After what was billed as a relegation showdown, West Ham incredibly finds itself in the top half of the Premier League.
-James Collins and substitute Mohamed Diame gave Sam Allardyce a third consecutive victory that would not have been possible without several excellent saves from goalkeeper Adrian.
+After what was billed as a relegation showdown, West Ham incredibly find themselves in the top half of the Premier League.
+James Collins and substitute Mohamed Diame gave Sam Allardyce a third consecutive victory which would not have been possible without several excellent saves from goalkeeper Adrian.

-Norwich had the only moments of inspiration in his largely turgid affair — Gary Hooper and Robert Snodgrass both should have opened the scoring before Collins eventually did — but leaves Upton Park with another defeat that keeps it deep in relegation trouble and piles further pressure on Chris Hughton.
+Norwich had the only moments of inspiration in this largely turgid affair - Gary Hooper and Robert Snodgrass both should have opened the scoring before Collins eventually did - but leave Upton Park with another defeat which keeps them deep in relegation trouble and piles further pressure on Chris Hughton.

-Substitute Diame then sealed the win by finishing off a swift counterattack in injury time as Norwich pushed for a equalizer.
+Substitute Diame then sealed the win by finishing off a swift counter-attack in injury time as Norwich pushed for a late leveller.

-Chris Hughton's side made a nervy start to the game but created the first meaningful chance 10 minutes in.
+Chris Hughton's side made a nervy start to the game, but created the first meaningful chance on 10 minutes.
 Nathan Redmond turned Guy Demel inside out and crossed for Gary Hooper, whose header forced Adrian into a smart save.

-Sebastien Bassong then made two important clearances for the visitors, before the creativity of Redmond unlocked the West Ham defense once again.
+Sebastien Bassong then made two important clearances for the visitors, before the creativity of Redmond unlocked the West Ham defence once again.